-If the Independent Committee determines there is no Trigger Event regarding the Acquisition, the Independent Committee will recommend the non-implementation of the Gratis Allotment of Stock Acquisition Rights, Etc. to the Board of Directors, regardless of whether the Independent Committee Consideration Period has ended.
+On the other hand, if the Independent Committee determines there is no Trigger Event regarding the Acquisition, the Independent Committee will not recommend the implementation of the Gratis Allotment of Stock Acquisition Rights, etc., to the Board of Directors.

-Notwithstanding the foregoing paragraph, even after the Independent Committee has already made one recommendation for the non-implementation of the Gratis Allotment of Stock Acquisition Rights, Etc., if there is a change in the facts or other matters on which the recommendation decision was made and a Trigger Event arises, the Independent Committee may make a new recommendation that the Company should implement the Gratis Allotment of Stock Acquisition Rights, Etc.
+Notwithstanding the foregoing paragraph, subsequently, if there is a change in the facts or other matters on which the recommendation decision was made and a Trigger Event arises, the Independent Committee may make a new recommendation that the Company should implement the Gratis Allotment of Stock Acquisition Rights, Etc.